 9. Go window shopping with a friend

-"Rather than sitting for coffee and burning negligible calories, go window shopping and keep on the move.
+"Rather than sitting for coffee, go window shopping and keep on the move.
 It's the fit way to socialize," says Kaltwasser.

 10. Flex Your Forearm at Your Desk

 Here's one from fitness competitor Wasiak: A great way to burn calories and boost strength is to bring a forearm grip to work and whenever you have a moment, do a set of 40-50 squeezes.
 Do this exercise 5-6 times per day and you'll have way better grip strength, which also means better gym performance.
 Plus, of course, more calories burned every day.

 Melting 200 calories takes a little more work, but you can still easily fit these into your day.

 Cycling is a great way to make your lower-body stronger.
 It makes your heart and lungs stronger too.
 Hit the road for a bike ride after dinner.
 It doesn't have to be hard, either!
 You might not even break a sweat.

 Instead of doing your usual straight-set workout, try supersetting two exercises back-to-back, resting only after you finish both moves.